How To Make A Plate Wreath Damage Free!

 Step 2: Cover The Flowerpots

-- Cut pieces of self-stick moss and use them to cover the flowerpots.
+- Cut pieces of self-stick sheet moss and use them to cover the flowerpots.
 Start with a narrow strip to stick around the rim of the pot, then cut small squares to cover the sides.

 - Add a thin strip of moss to the edge of each flowerpot to create a finished look.
 Also, cover the bottom of the pots with a small square of moss.
+If you don’t want to add sheet moss paint the pots.

 - Repeat this process until all the plates are securely attached to the wreath form.
 Aim for a balanced arrangement, forming a triangle with the plates.